Wolverhampton Wanderers F.C.: Ownership and finances

 The club is owned by the Chinese conglomerate group Fosun International, which purchased the parent company of the club, W.W.
 (1990) Ltd., on 21 July 2016 for a reported £45 million from previous owner Steve Morgan and his company Bridgemere Group.
 In the last published accounts of Wolves' group parent company (covering the 2018–19 Premier League season), a pre-tax profit of just under £20 million was recorded, with turnover for the year equalling £172.5m. £92.1 million was spent on staff wages and costs.

 Like most football clubs, significant commercial income is generated from shirt sponsorship deals.
 Past shirt sponsorship deals were as follows: Tatung (1982–86), Benjamin Perry (1986), Staw Distribution (1986–88), Manders Paint & Ink (1988–90), Goodyear (1990–2002), Doritos (2002–04), Chaucer Consulting (2004–09), Sportingbet (2009–13), What House?
-(2013–15), Silverbug (2015–16), The Money Shop (2016–18) and W88 (2018–19).
-The club's current affiliation is with the betting website ManBetX, who signed a "long term" sponsorship deal in June 2019.
+(2013–15), Silverbug (2015–16), The Money Shop (2016–18), W88 (2018–19).
+ManBetX (2019–2022), AstroPay (2022-2024) and DEBET (2024-).

 Fosun bought Wolves from Steve Morgan, who had taken ownership in August 2007 for a nominal sum of £10 with the proviso that £30 million was injected into the club, ending an almost four-year search for a new buyer.
 Morgan oversaw nine full seasons, but placed the club on the market for new owners in September 2015.
 Morgan had bought the club from Sir Jack Hayward, a lifelong fan of the club, who had himself purchased it in 1990 for £2.1 million.
 During his tenure Sir Jack invested an estimated £50 million of his personal wealth to rebuild the club's stadium and fund new players, but the team only achieved one season in the top flight during his 17 years at the helm despite this increased spending power.

 Hayward's takeover greatly improved the club's financial health, after a turbulent 1980s in which the club twice was declared bankrupt.
 In 1982 the club was "saved" from liquidation when it was purchased by two Saudi brothers, Mahmud and Mohammad Bhatti, as part of their company Allied Properties.
 However, their failure to sufficiently invest in the club saw it face several winding-up orders as well as successive relegations through the football divisions.
 In 1986 the official receiver was again called in and a deal eventually brokered for Wolverhampton City Council to purchase the club's stadium for £1.12 million, along with the surrounding land, while a local developer, Gallagher Estates, in conjunction with the Asda supermarket chain, agreed to pay off the club's outstanding debts in return for the building of an Asda superstore on land adjacent to the stadium.